utsavkarkee/photosync/docs/docs/guides/smtp-gmail.md

 # SMTP settings using Gmail

-This guide walks you through how to get the information you need to set up your Immich instance to send emails using Gmail's SMTP server.
+This guide walks you through how to get the information you need to set up your  Photosync  instance to send emails using Gmail's SMTP server.

 ## Create an app password